cclljj/news_briefing/README.md

 1. use NewsAPI (https://newsapi.org) to fetch news of interests into a JSON file
 2. use d3.js to display the JSON content in Collapsible Tree (https://observablehq.com/@d3/collapsible-tree)

+## Note

+To use this program, you need to apply for an API key from NewsAPI (https://newsapi.org) in advance.
+NewsAPI is offering free API key for individual deveopers.
+If you are using NewsAPI for commercial purpose, you should contact NewsAPI for pricing information.

 ## Example:

 ```